 - Drink plenty of water, because spending time in the sun can lead to dehydration as well as sunburn.

 - Gently apply cool or cold compresses, or bathe the area in cool water.

 - Avoid using soap as this may irritate your skin.

-- Talk to your pharmacist about products that help soothe sunburn.
-Choose spray-on solutions rather than creams you apply by hand.
+- Speak to a pharmacist about products that help soothe sunburn.
+Choose spray-on solutions rather than creams which require rubbing in by hand.